cnudi/cnudi.github.io/_pages/about.md

 </div>

 <div class="join-text">

-We are always open to research collaborations.
-Feel free to reach out to
+For research collaborations, feel free to reach out to
 <a href="https://sungsu-lim.github.io/"><strong>Prof. Sungsu Lim</strong></a>
 at <a href="mailto:sungsu@cnu.ac.kr">sungsu@cnu.ac.kr</a>.
 </div>